Tsatsaa8800/Loan-Data-Analysis/README.md

 - Apply targeted risk controls to loans issued for high-risk purposes like debt consolidation and credit card refinancing, which frequently appear in default clusters.

+## 🧮 Data Preparation & Validation

+The source data for this dashboard originated from an Excel file containing raw loan application records.
+After cleaning and structuring the dataset in Excel, it was uploaded into SQL Server to allow for scalable querying and efficient integration with Power BI.
+Key metrics—such as funded amount, repayment totals, interest rates, and default flags—were validated using both SQL queries and DAX calculations in Power BI.
+This dual validation ensured that all calculations displayed on the dashboard were accurate, consistent, and aligned with the backend logic.